muppet9010/factorio-muppet-streamer/README.md

 - While activated the player can not change the active gun via the switch to the next weapon key.
 - The player isn't prevented from removing the gun/ammo from their equipment slots as this isn't simple to prevent.
 However, this is such an active countering of the mod's behaviour that if the streamer wishes to do this then that's their choice.
 - The weapon is yours and so any of your damage upgrades for you will affect it.
-- The weapon ammo will need to be able to either target the ground or be shot in a direction.
+- The weapon's `ammoType` will need to be able to either target the ground or be shot in a direction.
+Ammo's that need to be fired at a specific enemy target won't work.
 - Stream type weapons (i.e. flamethrower) will slowly wonder around in range and direction.
 Projectile or beam type weapons will jump in their direction far quicker as they generally don't have the concept of target range in the same way.